phaubertin/jinue/doc/syscalls/mechanisms.md

 The microkernel supports the following mechanisms to invoke system calls.
 Not all mechanisms are available on all CPUs.
-On initialization, before invoking any system call, an application should look at the value of auxiliary vector number 11 (JINUE_AT_HOWSYSCALL) to determine the best supported system call mechanism.
+On initialization, before invoking any system call, an application should look at the value of auxiliary vector number 11 (JINUE_AT_HOWSYSCALL) to determine the best supported system call mechanism:

+* 0 for the interrupt-based mechanism
+* 1 for the SYSCALL/SYSRET (fast AMD) mechanism
+* 2 for the SYSENTER/SYSEXIT (fast Intel) mechanism

 ## Interrupt-Based Mechanism